ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13-All-Cats-Are-Gray/index.md

 “What…?” began Cliff again.

-Steena made a warning motion with her left hand.
-“Wait!”
+Steena made a warning motion with her left hand. “*Wait!*”

 She was still tense, still watching Bat.
 The cat dashed madly around the cabin twice, running crazily with white-ringed eyes and flecks of foam on his muzzle.
 Then he stopped abruptly in the doorway, stopped and looked back over his shoulder for a long silent moment.
 He sniffed delicately.